Evaluations (or Annual Performance Reviews)

 - You must be given a copy of all written evaluation items AND the rating sheet, which is the public record that is sent to the PDO.

-- Signing the sheet means only that you have been informed of the rating, not that you agree with it.
+- Signing the form means only that you have been informed of the rating, not that you agree with it.

 - Your supervisor/mentor has the responsibility and the right to give the rating he/she believes is fitting for your performance.
 Hopefully there is a free exchange of thoughts about your evaluation with your mentor, so that full understanding of the situation and reason for the rating is achieved.
 If you are dissatisfied with the evaluation outcomes, you have several options: